samareshdalal/gemini-llm-app/README.md

-# Gemini LLM App
+# Gemini Vision LLM App

-A simple **Generative AI web application** built with **Python, Streamlit, and Google's Gemini API**.
+A simple **Generative AI image question-answering application** built with **Python, Streamlit, and Google's Gemini API**.

-This project takes user input from a Streamlit interface and sends it to Google's Gemini model to generate an AI response.
+The application allows users to upload an image and ask questions about it.
+The image and question are processed by **Gemini 3.5 Flash-Lite**, which generates a response based on the provided input.

 ---

 ## Features

 * Simple Streamlit web interface
-* User input through a text box
+* Image upload support
+* Supports JPG, JPEG, and PNG images
+* Ask questions about uploaded images
+* Multimodal AI capabilities
 * Gemini API integration
 * AI-generated responses
 * Environment-variable based API key management